 Why think about this now?
 Considering my time a fair few years back studying Chronic Illness Management for 3 years in Swansea, I began to remember gentler times and the normality of study.
 My main focus was on Pain Management with considerations to Complementary Therapies and holism of the Biopsychosocial make up of us human beings.
 During and after the course, myself and two other nurse colleagues went through a 3 year period of teaching a twice a year 4 week course based in Mindfulness to the local Machynlleth community.
 So.
 It is accepted by the NHS.
 Now we are Worldwide suffering a great deal of stress/anxieties in the 2020 situation we have found and still finding ourselves in.
 I’m seeking answers to alleviate my own claustrophobia.
 Both in isolation and in frustration at working in an environment I keep questioning.
 I can imagine, four/five years down the line thinking ‘How on Earth did we consider those approaches to have been the true answers to all we went through’.
 Good fortune all.

 A long time ago, in the 1970s, I dreamed of owning a mythological craft shop here in Wales.
 I wanted to call it ‘Sister Sun and the Tin Moon’.
 It would have a few tables out back for people to drink coffee, read books, listen to poetry on vinyl and generally chill.
 Inside?
 The crafts from a plethora of friends I’d met over the years at Craft Shows and worked alongside in my Exhibitions.
+To get there in reality?
+It seemed I’d have to reach the seemingly unattainable shifting stars.
 I was busy being both a musician and a potter at the time.

 Recently?
 Whilst looking for people on YouTube who went on road trips in their VeeDubs.
 There were a few who simply showed their holiday experiences.
 But, knowing of people who gave up their whole lifestyle of 9 to 5 job work experience, I found others that went on these permanent life changing trips.
 I’ve spoken about marrying my love of life’s experiences regarding my times as musician, potter, photographer, writer, aromatherapy and complementary therapy treatments champion and vegetarian.
 Writing a book, drawing simplistic pencil drawings and including photographs.